Lawin0129/NFS-World-Offline/README.md

 - `> help {commandName}` - Outputs a list of commands, `commandName` parameter is optional and can be used to show more information about a specific command.
 - `> holiday` - Sets the current Need for Speed World holiday type.
 Upon running this command, a list of holidays will be outputted where you can choose one.
 # Issues
-* Powerups WILL NOT work due to unfinished XMPP server.
 * Launching using launch args will not work as it gives "Error Code 7", you will have to use the Soapbox Race World Launcher (do not disable the proxy).
 # How to use this nfs world server emulator?
 1) Install [NodeJS](https://nodejs.org/en/).